 While Rolex is about evolution, not revolution, what is very interesting is the fact that Rolex has replaced more than 90% of the parts of the prior caliber the Cal.
 3135.
 For the caliber 3235, Rolex didn’t just make a few changes and improvements, rather, they tweaked, modified, and improved virtually every component in order to offer greater efficiency and higher reliability over the previous model.

 So, what new changes and updates did the Rolex caliber 3235 introduce?

 Rolex Caliber 3235: The New Chronergy

 The absolutely most important and significant innovation of the 3235 is the new Chronergy escapement.
-The escapement is the part of the movement that helps regulate the powered which is delivered from the mainspring via the oscillator.
+The escapement is the part of the movement that helps regulate the power which is delivered from the mainspring via the oscillator.
 The Chronergy of the 3235 improves the efficiency of the Swiss lever escapement by 15 percent.
-The Swiss lever escapement has always been a tricky part in watch movements, relaying to the oscillator barely more than a third of the energy it receives from the mainspring via the gear train, which means that valuable energy is lost here.
+The Swiss lever escapement has always been a tricky part of watch movements, relaying to the oscillator barely more than a third of the energy it receives from the mainspring via the gear train, which means that valuable energy is lost here.
 Rolex, of course, saw an area where there was a need for improvement.

-The escapement is consists of two main components, a pallet fork, and an escape wheel.
+The escapement consists of two main components, a pallet fork, and an escape wheel.
 The ticking sound of mechanical watches actually comes from the teeth of the pallet fork engaging and disengaging with the escape wheel, slowly releasing energy, one tooth at a time.